-Once you finish the process of scanning your documents and files and begin the selection between available electronic document management solutions though, most businesses will inevitably ask one question: “Which option is right for my business?”
+Once you finish the process of scanning your documents and researching available electronic document management solutions, most businesses will inevitably ask one question: “Which option is right for my business?”

-To help clarify the question, as well as the various ins and outs of both cloud storage and a DMS, here we break down the comparison—highlighting how both options work, their benefits, and the types of businesses who are ideal for each document storage and management strategy.
+To help clarify this question, we break down the differences between cloud storage and DMS, as well as the various ins and outs of both.
+Highlighting how both options work, their benefits, and the types of businesses who are ideal for each.

 Option 1: Storing and Managing Your Documents In the Cloud